My Counselling Service

 Firstly, welcome & thank you for visiting my page.

-Choosing to return to university as a mature student and train as a counsellor became a key part of my own healing — a way of turning love and loss into something that could support others.
-This journey has shaped the way I work, with empathy, patience, and a deep commitment to walking alongside people as they navigate their own journeys.
+Choosing to return to university as a mature student and train as a counsellor became a key part of my own healing.
+It felt like a way of turning the love and loss, into something that could support others.
+This path has most definitely shaped the way I work, with empathy, patience, and a deep commitment to walking alongside people as they navigate their own journeys.

-Professionally, I have spent many years supporting individuals and families through some of life’s most difficult moments.
-I have worked in hospice and end-of-life settings, dementia care, the funeral industry, and I now serve as a Family Support Counsellor in hospice, alongside my role as a Crisis Practitioner for a leading mental health charity.
+Professionally, I have spent many years supporting individuals and families through some of life’s most difficult moments, having worked in hospice and end-of-life settings, dementia care, the funeral industry, and now serve as a Family Support Counsellor in hospice, alongside my role as a Crisis Practitioner for a leading mental health charity.

-I believe counselling is not about fixing grief, because nothing truly can.
-What really makes a difference though is having someone who is genuinely present — a supporter who listens, understands, and offers exactly what you need in that moment, and that is exactly what I aim to offer.
+Counselling is not about fixing grief, because some experiences cannot truly be fixed.
+I believe what makes a true difference is having someone who is genuinely present.
+A supporter who listens, understands, and offers what you need in that moment - That is what I aim to do.

 Warm Wishes